31 Jan Princeton Review SAT Prep Course Review

 Enrolled students will have unique homework assignments that are created specifically for their needs in addition to a personalized study plan with plenty of practice questions.

-Compared to other official SAT prep companies, Princeton Review’s dashboard is quite sparse and basic.
-Some additional tools provided by other review courses would be nice to see; for example, a progress report on each question is a helpful motivator.
+Compared to other SAT prep companies, Princeton Review’s dashboard is quite sparse and basic.
+Some additional tools that are provided by other SAT review course providers would be nice to see; for example, a progress report on each question is a helpful motivator.
 Some students prefer this simple format, but others would certainly prefer more tools.

 Frequently Asked Questions